open-edge-platform/orch-ui/docs/build.md

 This guide provides steps to update an existing KinD cluster with custom UI changes.

+The UI consists of five different micro front-ends (MFEs), each deployed via a separate Docker container and Helm chart.

+The MFEs include:

+- admin
+- infra
+- cluster-orch
+- app-orch

 ---

 ## Build Docker Image

-The UI consists of five different micro front-ends (MFEs), each deployed via a separate Docker container and Helm chart.

-To build all MFEs from the root of the repository, use the following command:
+In general to build an MFEs `apps/<name>` from the root of the repository, use the following command:

 ```bash
 make docker-build -C apps/<name>